SOS Children's Village Cap Haïtien

 Children suffering from preventable and treatable illnesses

 Malnutrition is also a problem in Cap Haitien, because families don’t have enough money to provide the right kind of food to feed themselves.
 More than half of the population is undernourished.
-Around one in five children isn’t growing appropriately due to poor nutrition.
+Around one in five children isn’t growing appropriately due to bad nutrition.
 This in turn makes them more vulnerable to illnesses.

 Many of these illnesses are both preventable and treatable.
 However, there is a lack of accessible and affordable medical care.
 The unstable economic and political situation has resulted in low spending in public health care.
 Women and children bear the brunt of this lack of investment – very few women receive prenatal care or give birth in a hospital.
 One in every 93 women dies during pregnancy.